-"There's always this buzz about Copa Lib every now and again as if we're engaged in conversations with CONMEBOL about it, and we're not at all," Garber told reporters at an announcement in Columbus regarding the location of the 2012 MLS Business Summit.
+"There's always this buzz about Copa Lib every now and again as if we're engaged in conversations with Conmebol about it, and we're not at all," Garber told reporters.

-Liga MX side Monterrey captured its third straight CCL title Wednesday night in a riveting second leg of the final against Santos Laguna, and it marked the fourth time in five years -- the time in which the tournament has been in its current format -- that the final was an all-Mexican affair.
+Liga MX side Monterrey captured their third straight Concacaf Champions League title on Wednesday in a riveting second leg of the final against Santos Laguna, and it marked the fourth time in five years -- the time in which the tournament has been in its current format -- that the final was an all-Mexican affair.